dangazineu/tako/docs/designs/exec-workflow/design.md

 ## Glossary

 - **Artifact**: A tangible, versionable output of a repository (e.g., a library, binary, or package) that serves as a dependency for other repositories
-- **Event**: A structured message emitted by a parent workflow when an artifact is produced or updated, containing metadata and payload data
+- **Event**: A structured message emitted by a workflow when an artifact is produced or updated, containing metadata and payload data
-- **Subscription**: A child repository's declaration of interest in specific events from parent repositories, with filtering criteria
+- **Subscription**: A repository's declaration of interest in specific events from other repositories, with filtering criteria that map events to local workflows
-- **Fan-Out**: The process of triggering multiple child workflows in parallel when a parent workflow emits events
+- **Fan-Out**: The process of triggering multiple workflows across repositories in parallel when a workflow emits events
-- **Parent Workflow**: A workflow that orchestrates multi-repository operations by emitting events and triggering child workflows
+- **Parent Repository**: A repository that orchestrates multi-repository operations by emitting events through `tako/fan-out@v1` steps
-- **Child Workflow**: A workflow that responds to events from parent repositories through subscription criteria
+- **Child Repository**: A repository that participates in orchestration by defining subscriptions to events from other repositories
-- **Execution Tree**: The complete hierarchy of parent and child workflow executions triggered by a single `tako exec` command
+- **Execution Tree**: The complete hierarchy of workflow executions across repositories triggered by a single `tako exec` command

 ## 1. Core Concepts & Architecture